Markstein number

-In combustion engineering and explosion studies, the Markstein number (named after George H. Markstein who first proposed the notion in 1951) characterizes the effect of local heat release of a propagating flame on variations in the surface topology along the flame and the associated local flame front curvature.
-There are two dimensionless Markstein numbers: one is the curvature Markstein number and the other is the flow-strain Markstein number.
+In combustion engineering and explosion studies, the Markstein number or Michelson–Markstein number (named after Vladimir Alexandrovich Michelson and George H. Markstein, who proposed the concept in 1889 and 1951, respectively) characterizes the effect of local heat release of a propagating flame on variations in the surface topology along the flame, associated with local flame front curvature and flow straining of the flame.
+There are two dimensionless Markstein numbers: one is the curvature Markstein number and the other is the tangential flow-strain Markstein number.
 They are defined as: